maxhbr/LDBcollector/md/FTL.md

                                 {
                                     "_id": "conditions/13",
                                     "name": "Acknowledgements",
-                                    "type": "OBLIGATION",
+                                    "type": "OBLIGATION"
-                                    "description": ""
                                 }
                             ]
                         },
                         "description": "The related documents should be treated in the same way as the software.
 It is recommended to include the URL to the FreeType web page [http://www.freetype.org] in the related documentation.
 It is recommended to include the following text in the acknowledgements.\" Portions of this software are copyright <year> The FreeType Project (www.freetype.org).
 Replace <year> with the year in effect for the actual version."
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/291",
-                                "name": "Use the names of authors and contributors in publicity and advertising.", "description": ""
+                                "name": "Use the names of authors and contributors in publicity and advertising."
                             }
                         ],
                         "conditions": {
                             "_id": "conditions/3",
                             "name": "Get special permission in writing.",
-                            "type": "REQUISITE",
+                            "type": "REQUISITE"
-                            "description": ""
                         },
                         "description": "You must treat the documentation in the same way as the software.
 It is recommended that you use one or more of the following phrases to identify the software in any material or advertisement accompanying the distribution: \"FreeType Project\", \"FreeType Engine\", \"FreeType library\", or \"FreeType Distribution\"."
                     }